andysuth/control-alt-diagnostics/ray-tracing/README.md

 This project is an interactive ray tracing tool for modeling Gaussian beam propagation through multiple thin lenses using the ABCD matrix formalism.
 It features a graphical user interface (GUI) for intuitive editing and visualization of optical systems.
 ## ✨ Features

-- 📈 Real-time plotting of beam radius along the propagation axis
+-  Real-time plotting of beam radius along the propagation axis
-- 🧭 Dynamic lens table with support for:
+-  Dynamic lens table with support for:
   - Position, focal length, aperture width, and material
   - Adding and removing lenses on the fly
 - ABCD matrix-based propagation using complex beam parameter formalism
 - Visual representation of lenses and beam envelope

+##  Technical Overview

+The GUI supports interactive modification of lens parameters via a `uitable`, with automatic plot updates.
+Users can add or remove lenses using GUI buttons and adjust the total propagation length.

 ## 📷 Interface Snapshot

 <img width="1284" height="652" alt="Example" src="https://github.com/user-attachments/assets/699749b2-88b1-4d7f-acbc-308254c4223c" />

-## 🔧 Technical Overview

-The GUI supports interactive modification of lens parameters via a `uitable`, with automatic plot updates.
-Users can add or remove lenses using GUI buttons and adjust the total propagation length.

-## 🛠 Technologies Used

-- MATLAB (R2021a+)
-- GUI components: `figure`, `axes`, `uitable`, `uicontrol`
-- No external dependencies

-## 🚀 Getting Started
+## Getting Started

+0. MATLAB (R2021a+) required

 1. Open `RayTracer_v0.m` in MATLAB and run the script.